 HS code history

-HS codes originated in 1988 when the WCO adopted a new tariff classification system called the Harmonized System (HS).
-According to the WCO, over 98% of the merchandise in international trade is classified using this HS code system in a collective effort to simplify international trade.
+HS codes originated in 1988 when the WCO adopted the Harmonized System (HS) as a new tariff classification system.
+According to the WCO, over 98% of global merchandise is classified using the HS code system, simplifying international trade.

-Every five years, the WCO releases an amended version of the Harmonized System to account for new innovations and technology.
+Every five years, the WCO updates the Harmonized System to incorporate new innovations and technologies.
 Learn more about the WCO’s most recent 2022 tariff schedule update.

 What HS codes are used for